cabalamat/frambozenapp/doc/FieldInfo.md

 * [[DateTimeField]] = a date and time, stored as a [[BzDateTime]] in Python and as a string in the database
 * [[TodField]] = a time of day, stored as a [[BzTod]] in Python and as a string in the database

+Implemented in `objectfield.py`:

+* [[ObjectField]] = any object.
+This can contain any JSON value in the Database and the equivalent in Python.
+It is read-only.

 ## Parameters

 Some parameters are common to many `FieldInfo` subclasses.
 For each parameter we give its type after ":", where relevant.